ahmadajmi/learning-javascript/chapter3.md

 Values can be primitives or other objects (properties), also values can be functions (methods).

-Objects are mutable at any time, so you can add, change, remove properties any time.
+Objects are mutable at any time, so you can add, change, remove properties.
 To make the object immutable you can use [Object.freeze()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze).

 On the other hand immutable means that things can't be changed or modified.